-ISHMAEL.
 As the short northern day merged into night, I found myself broad upon the wintry ocean, whose freezing spray cased us in ice, as in polished armor.
-The Captain stood tall upon the quarterdeck, his face speckled with the freezing rain like the bronze statue of a warrior, his glance stretching infinitely forward as we blindly plunged like fate into the lone Atlantic.
+The Captain stood tall upon the quarter deck, his face speckled with the freezing rain like the bronze statue of a warrior, his glance stretching infinitely forward as we blindly plunged like fate into the lone Atlantic.

-ALL (singing while moving/working the boat).
+ALL (Singing while moving/working the sail and the rigging.)